bd-j/exspect/README.md

 # Exspect

-Example code for fits and plots with [prospector](https://prospect.readthedocs.io/en/latest/), as presented in |paper|
+Example code for fits and plots with [prospector](https://prospect.readthedocs.io/en/latest/), as presented in [2012.01426](https://arxiv.org/abs/2012.01426)

 ## Installation